Thank you to Fissler for sponsoring this recipe that teaches you how to make the best homemade garlic mashed potatoes.

 Tips for Making the Best Mashed Potatoes

 I’ve been making mashed potatoes in a pressure cooker for a couple of years now.
-So I want to make sure to answer all of your questions so you can make the best mashed potatoes this Thanksgiving.
+After much experimenting, I have figured out the answers to some of the commonly asked questions about cooking potatoes in an electric pressure cooker.
+I hope these tips will help you create the best mashed potatoes possible.

 What are the best potatoes for mashed potatoes?